North Dakota tribe says running out of options to stop pipeline

 "We're running out of options, but that doesn't mean that it's over," David Archambault II, chairman of the Standing Rock Sioux Tribe, told Reuters in a telephone interview.
 "We're still going to continue to look at all legal options available to us."

-Opponents called demonstrations against the pipeline in New York, Washington and San Francisco for later on Wednesday.

-Tuesday's announcement dealt a major setback to Native American tribes and climate activists who have vowed to fight the pipeline, fearing it will desecrate sacred sites and endanger drinking water.
+Native American tribes and climate activists have vowed to fight the pipeline, fearing it will desecrate sacred sites and endanger drinking water.
 Supporters say the pipeline is safer than rail or trucks to transport the oil.

 The 1,170-mile (1,885 km) line will move crude from the shale oilfields of North Dakota to Illinois en route to the Gulf of Mexico, where many U.S. refineries are located.

-Public opposition to the pipeline has drawn thousands of people to the North Dakota plains, including high-profile political and celebrity supporters.
-Large protest camps popped up near the site, leading to several violent clashes, including one incident where protesters burned vehicles, and another when police fired water cannons on activists in sub-freezing temperatures.
-Over the last several months, more than 600 people have been arrested.
+Public opposition has drawn thousands of people to the North Dakota plains, including high-profile political and celebrity supporters.
+Large protest camps popped up near the site, leading to several violent clashes and some 600 arrests.

 BIG HURDLE